http://www.aros.orgAROS-ExecTeam AROSAROS-Exec Archives

 Inputs

-name - The name of the DOS device, without the ':'.
+name - The name of the DOS device, INCLUDING the ':'.

 Result

-Either a pointer to the Device structure, or NULL.
+Either a pointer to the MsgPort, or NULL.

 Notes

-You should really use GetDeviceProc() as this function caters
+You should really use GetDeviceProc(), as that function

 Bugs